froukje/datamapu/content/posts/classical_ml/pca.md

 6. *Handling multicollinearity:* When features are highly correlated, it can cause issues in regression models (e.g., multicollinearity).
 PCA transforms the correlated features into a set of uncorrelated principal components.

+## Conceptional Ideas

+PCA makes use of several concepts of Linear Algebra.
+Especially the fact that we can think of the dataset as a matrix.
+If we have tabular data we can think of the features as the columns and the number of samples as the rows of the matrix.
+If we have images we can think of the pixels as the entries of the matrix.
+PCA uses matrix transformation to rotate the original coordinate system of the features such that the new coordinates (the new features) are sorted by the amount of the variance they represent in the data.
+In order to determine these new coordinates the [Eigenvectors]({{<ref "#appendix">}} ("appendix")) and Eigenvalues of the covariance matrix are calculated.
+The Eigenvectors sorted by the Eigenvalues in descending order represent the new coordinate system.
+Choosing the most important Eigenvectors permits to reduce the dimensionality while keeping the largest amount of variance possible.

 ## How Does PCA Work? - The Algorithm